-MAINTENANCE Cleaning and Storage Washing the Vehicle
+Cleaning and Storage Washing the Vehicle

 If a high pressure water system is used for cleaning (not recommended), exercise extreme caution.
-The water may damage components and could remove paint and labels.
+The water may damage components and could remove paint and decals.
 Avoid directing the water stream at the following items:

-- Wheel bearings
+- · Wheel bearings

 - Radiator

 - Transmission seals

+- Cab and body panels

 - Electrical components

-- · Switches and controls
+- Switches and controls

 - Fuel system components

-- Cab and body panels

-- Labels and decals
+- · Labels and decals

-If an informational or graphic label becomes illegible or comes off, contact your Polaris dealer to purchase a replacement.
-Replacement safety labels are provided by Polaris at no charge.
+If an informational or graphic label becomes illegible or comes off, contact your POLARIS dealer to purchase a replacement.
+Replacement safety labels are provided by POLARIS at no charge.